 Annual Constitution Day Lecture

-In its third year, the Constitution Day Lecture has welcomed deep conversation and productive debate about the crafting of the U.S. Constitution, its writers, and its objectives.
+In its fourth year, the Constitution Day Lecture has welcomed deep conversation and productive debate about the crafting of the U.S. Constitution, its writers, and its objectives.
 Watch all of our previous Constitution Day lectures below.